math77/weird-actions/README.md

 #### Burn a few and let re-mint

 It allows the contract creator to call a function shortly after the mint period is over, which will randomly burn some tokens and let the owners of those tokens re-mint new different ones.

+### Unlock at some point

+Allows the creator to define a collection and a certain date when the mint will be available for all those who have minted the current collection (to which he "plugged" this extension)

+### Unlock at some quantity

+Same mechanism as above plus using the amount minted in the current collection as the unlocker.
+Only those who minted X in the first collection will get a token in the plugged collection on the set date

 #### "Share" a token